bojand/ghz/www/docs/options.md

 Maximum stream call duration.
 For client streaming and bidi calls, we'll send messages until this duration expires.

 For server streaming calls we will receive message until the duration has expired.
-Note that in streaming calls the cancellation will result in call cancelled error.
+Note that in server streaming calls the cancellation will result in call cancelled error.

 Example: `500ms`.